skare/gryphon-project/README.rst

 - The Aliev-Panfilov model (thanks to Vladimir Zverev)

 |
 Gryphon came about as a result of my masters thesis.
-It is available in the download section (link to the left).
+It is available by following this link: http://bit.ly/gryphon-thesis

 |
 Each branch contains roughly the following folders: